 Part Two: Tips for Abroad

 Please download the Gilman Scholar Personal Budgeting Worksheet by clicking on the image below.
+Also, make sure to review the list of eligible and non-eligible expenses to help with budgeting.

 In three parts, this video will help to guide you through adjusting to your new culture, the stages of culture shock, and tips to cope with culture shock.